bullet-physics-playground/bpp/README.md

 ## Install from Ubuntu PPA

-On Ubuntu, you cann install bullet-physics-playground from a PPA:
+On Ubuntu, you can install bullet-physics-playground from a PPA:

 ```
 $ sudo apt-addrepository -y ppa:...